qiyfoundation/Qiy-Scheme/Functional Specification.md

 ## 1.2 Readers' Guidance

-* Information analysts are advised to read the scenarios of interest and the related [Use Case Specifications](use-cases/UC00%20Use%20Cases%20Overview.md).
+* Information analysts are advised to read the scenarios of interest and the related use case specifications.
-* Software engineers are advised to read the scenarios of interest, the related [Use Case Specifications](use-cases/UC00%20Use%20Cases%20Overview.md) and the related [Qiy Node Documentation](Definitions.md#qiy-node-documentation).
+* Software engineers are advised to read the scenarios of interest, the related use case specifications and the related [Qiy Node Documentation](Definitions.md#qiy-node-documentation).

 # 2 Overview